Missy McGee: Political positions

 During the 2017 election, McGee campaigned on improving the public school system, infrastructure, and reducing brain drain.

 McGee was the only Republican to vote against a 2019 heartbeat abortion bill.
 Although she voted yes to a 15-week abortion ban in 2018, McGee emphasized that she couldn't support the bill, stating, "...[I] cannot support legislation that makes such hard line, final decisions for other women."

 In 2020, McGee voted yes on the bill to change the Mississippi State Flag.

 Personal life

-McGee is married to her husband Sean McGee and has two sons.
+McGee has two sons.
 They are Methodist.